sampathmedawatta/SheShaMartDash/README.md

 The primary goal of this project is to design and build a web-based frontend dashboard to integrate the SenShaMart IOT APIs

 ### Project setup
-Download the code from git riposityry run >> npm start
+Download the code from git ripository run >> npm start